Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 1.2 Fukushima Nuclear Disaster & Radiation Exposure

-As if on cue, the systems at the nuclear plant recognized the great East Japan earthquake and consequently shut down the nuclear reactors.
-They also turned on the emergency diesel generators in an attempt to keep coolant pumping around the centers, which remained inconceivably hot even after reactions stopped.
+The nuclear plant's systems recognized the great East Japan earthquake and consequently shut down the nuclear reactors as if on cue.
+They also turned on the emergency diesel generators to keep coolant pumping around the centers, which remained inconceivably hot after the reactions stopped.

-Moreover, the plant likewise experienced various chemical explosions which seriously harmed the buildings.
+Moreover, the plant experienced various chemical explosions that seriously harmed the buildings.
 Radioactive material started spilling into the environment and the Pacific Ocean, inciting the clearings and an ever-widening exclusion zone.

 1.3 Casualties of the Fukushima Daiichi Accident

 There were no deaths shortly after the nuclear accident.
-To give an estimate, around sixteen (16) laborers were harmed by the radiation exposure, while handfuls more were presented to radiation as they attempted to cool the reactors and settle the plant.
+To give an estimate, around sixteen (16) laborers were harmed by the radiation exposure.
+At the same time, handfuls more were exposed to radiation as they attempted to cool the reactors and settle the plant.

 However, many accept the risks are far more prominent, and occupants stay watchful.
-Although authorities have lifted limitations in numerous areas, the vast majority have not gotten back to their homes.
+Although authorities have lifted limitations in numerous areas, most have not returned to their homes.
 In 2018, the Japanese government reported that one laborer had kicked the bucket after radiation exposure and concurred his family ought to be compensated.

 To end, various individuals are affirmed to have died in the evacuation, including many medical clinic patients who must be moved because of radiation fears.